-1. The Faculty shall consist of the Chairman of the Corporation; the President, the Vice Presidents, and the Administrative Vice Chancellor of the Institute; all members of the instructing staff with rank of Professor, Associate Professor, or Assistant Professor; all Professors Emeriti having appointments as Lecturers; the Deans of the Schools of Engineering, Science, Architecture and Planning, Humanities and Social Science, and Industrial Management; the Dean of the Graduate School; the Dean of Students; the Registrar; the Director of Admissions; the Director of Libraries; the Medical Director; the Dean of Residence; the Director of Summer Session; the Executive Assistant to the President; certain members ex officiis as listed in the general catalogue of the Institute and certain Instructors and Research Associates selected by the Executive Committee of the Corporation.
+1. The Faculty shall consist of the Chairman of the Corporation; the President, the Vice Presidents, and the Provost of the Institute; all members of the instructing staff with rank of Professor, Associate Professor, or Assistant Professor; all Professors Emeriti having appointments as Lecturers; the Deans of the Schools of Engineering, Science, Architecture and Planning, Humanities and Social Science, and Industrial Management; the Dean of the Graduate School; the Dean of Student Affairs; the Registrar; the Director of Admissions; the Director of Libraries; the Medical Director; the Dean of Residence; the Director of Summer Session; certain members ex officiis as listed in the general catalogue of the Institute and certain Instructors and Research Associates selected by the Executive Committee of the Corporation.